Depression - About

-Everyone has ups and downs - sometimes you might feel a bit low, or experience grief when you lose someone you love.
-It is common for people to say that they are 'depressed' when they are feeling down, but this does not mean that they have depression.
+Everyone has ups and downs.
+Sometimes you might feel a bit low, for lots of different reasons.
+People may say that they are feeling depressed when they are feeling down, but this does not always mean that they have depression.

-Depression is a long lasting low mood that affects your ability to do everyday things, feel pleasure, or take interest in activities.
+epression is a long lasting low mood disorder.
+It affects your ability to do everyday things, feel pleasure or take interest in activities.

-- a mental illness that is recognised worldwide.
+- a mental illness that is recognised around the world,

 Depression is not:

 - a sign of weakness,